Welte-Mignon: Overview

 The firm was already famous for its inventions in the field of the reproduction of music when Welte introduced the Welte-Mignon reproducing piano in 1904.
 "It automatically replayed the tempo, phrasing, dynamics and pedalling of a particular performance, and not just the notes of the music, as was the case with other player pianos of the time."
 In September, 1904, the Mignon was demonstrated in the Leipzig Trade Fair.
 In March, 1905 it became better known when showcased "at the showrooms of Hugo Popper, a manufacturer of roll-operated orchestrions".
 By 1906, the Mignon was also exported to the United States, installed to pianos by the firms Feurich and Steinway & Sons.
-As a result of this invention by Edwin Welte (1876-1958) and his brother-in-law Karl Bockisch (1874-1952), one could now record and reproduce the music played by a pianist as true to life as was technologically possible at the time.
+As a result of this invention by Edwin Welte (1876–1958) and his brother-in-law Karl Bockisch (1874–1952), one could now record and reproduce the music played by a pianist as true to life as was technologically possible at the time.
 Pianists who recorded for Welte-Mignon included Anna Schytte.

+A Steinway Welte-Mignon reproducing piano and several other player pianos and reproducing pianos can be seen and heard at the Musical Museum, Brentford, England.

 Welte Philharmonic Organ

 From 1911 on, a similar system for organs branded "Welte Philharmonic-Organ" was produced.
 Thirteen well-known European organist-composers of the era, among them Alfred Hollins, Eugene Gigout and Max Reger were photographed recording for the organ, distinguished organists like Edwin Lemare, Clarence Eddy and Joseph Bonnet were recorded too.
 The largest Philharmonic Organ ever built is at the Salomons Estate of the Markerstudy Group.
 This instrument was built in 1914 for Sir David Lionel Salomons to play not only rolls for the organ but also for his Welte Orchestrion No. 10 from about 1900, which he traded in for the organ.
 One of these organs can also be seen in the Scotty's Castle museum in Death Valley where it is played regularly during museum tours.
-An organ built for the HMHS Britannic never made its way to Belfast due to the outbreak of the First World War.
+An organ built for HMHS Britannic never made its way to Belfast due to the outbreak of the First World War.
 It can currently be heard playing in the Swiss National Museum in Seewen.